forcedotcom/java-sdk/README.md

+# NO LONGER MAINTAINED

+This library is no longer maintained.
+Use [wsc](https://github.com/forcedotcom/wsc) for building Java applications that connect to Force.com API.

 # Database.com SDK for Java

 For more information on how to use the Java SDK, please read our documentation at http://forcedotcom.github.com/java-sdk/force-sdk-overview